Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 But when it fails, somebody still has to be standing there.

 Somebody has to approve the change.
 Somebody has to sign the form.
 Somebody has to hold the license.
 Somebody has to answer the email.
 Somebody has to attend the hearing.
 Somebody has to say, with a straight face, that appropriate oversight was applied.
+The governance language around AI already points this way: NIST's AI Risk Management Framework treats trustworthy AI as including [accountability, transparency, explainability, safety, and risk management](https://www.nist.gov/itl/ai-risk-management-framework), which are organizational burdens before they are model features.

 The model can do the work.